 Change the Way You Think About Debt

-People often mistakenly look at a credit as an easy way to get the things that they want now.
-They fail to look at the long-term consequences and costs that debt really brings.
-Living debt free allows you to live the kind of life that you want to live.
+People often mistakenly look at credit as an easy way to get the things that they want now.
+They fail to look at the long-term consequences and costs that debt brings.
+Living debt-free allows people to live the kind of life that they want to live.
 It means that they do not have to worry quite as much about payments or what would happen if they were to lose their job suddenly.

-It can be revolutionary to think about living debt free.
+It can be revolutionary to think about living debt-free.
 A life without payments is very different from one with payments.
-Debt free living means saving up for things.
+Debt-free living means the possibility of saving up for things.
 It means making sacrifices and resisting impulse purchases.
 It means limiting the amount of money you waste each month.
 It means planning for the bigger purchases and making sure that you are using your money for the things that matter most to you.

 Put a Plan in Place

-To become debt free you need to create a debt payment plan.
-First you should list your debts according to interest rate.
-Then you need to find extra money to apply, to your debt each month.
-This may mean cutting back on your expenses or taking on a second job.
+To become debt-free, you need to create a debt payment plan.
+First, you should list your debts according to their interest rates.
+Then you need to find the money to apply to your debt each month.
+It may mean cutting back on your expenses or taking on a second job.
 Then you apply all of the extra money to the first debt on your list.
-Once you have paid it off you move on to the next debt, applying the extra money as well as the payment amount from the first debt.
-You continue this until you have paid off all of the debts.
+Once you have paid it off, you move on to the next debt, applying the allocated money as well as the payment amount from the first debt.
+You continue to do that until you have paid off all of your debts.

-Once you have become debt free, you need to make the commitment to not go into debt again.
-This means planning and saving money for the bigger purchases.
-It means sticking to a budget, but all of these things are worth being debt free.
-It is important to remember that freedom that comes with living debt free.
-Do not let all of the work that it took to get there, go to waste, by taking on additional debt.
+Once you have become debt-free, you will need to commit to not going into debt again.
+It means planning and saving money for bigger purchases.
+It also means sticking to a budget, but all of these things are worth being debt-free.
+It is important to remember the freedom that comes with living debt-free.
+Do not let all of the work that it took to get there go to waste by taking on additional debt.
 An emergency fund can help you stay out of debt, but your budget is your best tool to stay out of debt.